-3. - (1) Owners and keepers of animals shall take all reasonable steps -

-(a) to ensure the welfare of the animals under their care; and

-(b) to ensure that the animals are not caused any unnecessary pain, suffering or injury.

-(2) Owners and keepers of animals (other than fish, reptiles and amphibians) shall take all reasonable steps to ensure that the conditions under which the animals are bred or kept comply with the requirements set out in Schedule 1.
+- 3. (1) The owner and the keeper of any animal shall take all reasonable steps - - (a) to ensure the welfare of that animal, and

-(3) In deciding whether the conditions under which animals are being bred or kept comply with the requirements set out in Schedule 1, the owner and keeper of the animals shall have regard to their species, and to their degree of development, adaptation and domestication, and to their physiological and ethological needs in accordance with established experience and scientific knowledge.
+- (b) to ensure that it is not caused any unnecessary pain, suffering, injury or distress. - (2) The owner and the keeper of any animal (other than fish, reptiles and amphibians) shall take all reasonable steps to ensure that the conditions under which the animal is bred or kept comply with the requirements set out in Schedule 1. - (3) In deciding whether the conditions under which any animal is bred or kept comply with the requirements set out in Schedule 1, the owner and the keeper of the animal shall have regard to its species, to its degree of development, adaptation and domestication, and to its physiological and ethological needs in accordance with established experience and scientific knowledge.

-Additional duties on owners and keepers of laying hens kept in battery cages 4.
-Owners and keepers of laying hens kept in battery cages shall ensure that, in addition to the requirements set out in Schedule 1, the conditions under which the birds are kept comply with the requirements set out in Schedule 2.
+Additional duties on owners and keepers of laying hens kept in battery cages

+4. The owner and the keeper of laying hens kept in battery cages shall ensure that, in addition to the requirements set out in Schedule 1, the conditions under which the birds are kept comply with the requirements set out in Schedule 2.

-Additional duties on owners and keepers of poultry (other than laying hens kept in battery cages)
+Additional duties on owners and keepers of poultry other than laying hens kept in battery cages

-5. Owners and keepers of poultry (other than laying hens kept in battery cages) shall ensure that, in addition to the requirements set out in Schedule 1, the conditions under which the birds are kept comply with the requirements set out in Schedule 3.
+5. The owner and the keeper of poultry other than laying hens kept in battery cages shall ensure that, in addition to the requirements set out in Schedule 1, the conditions under which the birds are kept comply with the requirements set out in Schedule 3.

-Additional duties on owners and keepers of calves confined for rearing and fattening 6.
-Owners and keepers of calves confined for rearing and fattening shall ensure that, in addition to the requirements set out in Schedule 1, the conditions under which the animals are kept comply with the requirements set out in Schedule 4.
+Additional duties on owners and keepers of calves confined for rearing and fattening

+6. The owner and the keeper of calves confined for rearing and fattening shall ensure that, in addition to the requirements set out Schedule 1, the conditions under which the animals are kept comply with the requirements set out in Schedule 4.